siyuantu/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/the-name-of-this-team-is-greyworks/README.md

 ## Submission Contents:

 * a written description of the proposed mobile experience, no more than 2 pages long, with bullets outlining user steps and limitations, in PDF or MS Word format.
-Status: COMPLETE *see .pdf*
+Status: COMPLETE _see .pdf_

 * a video no more than 30 seconds long that describes or depicts the use case for the proposed mobile experience and/or introduces the Contestant or team.
-Status: COMPLETE(ish) *see .mov*
+Status: COMPLETE(ish) _see .mov_

 * at least 1 but no more than 10 visual examples of the proposed mobile experience (e.g., wireframes, screenshots, mock ups).
-Status: COMPLETE *see /wires/\*.jpg*
+Status: COMPLETE _see /wires/*.jpg_

 ## Final Words

-_To the extent permitted by contest rules and copyright law, Greyworks retains ownership of original works created in this contest submission._
+_To the extent permitted by contest rules and copyright law, Greyworks LLC retains ownership of all original works created in this contest submission._